johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 ### Saving to the game disk

-Some games save your progress or high-scores directly to the game disk (e.g., [Pinball Dreams](../game-notes/p.md#pinball-dreams) and [Rogue: The Adventure Game](../game-notes/q-r.md#rogue-the-adventure-game)).
+Some games save your progress or high scores directly to the game disk (e.g., [Pinball Dreams](../game-notes/p.md#pinball-dreams) and [Rogue: The Adventure Game](../game-notes/q-r.md#rogue-the-adventure-game)).
 These games are configured to never modify the original floppy images, but create a so-called **save